Alamein Kopu: Political career

-Independent
+Mana Wahine

 After spending some time as an independent, Kopu decided to establish her own political party, Mana Wahine Te Ira Tangata.
 When she launched the party in October 1997, Kopu claimed to have 6,000 members.
 The party was ostensibly based on promoting the welfare of Māori women.
 Many of Kopu's critics, however, claimed that the party was established primarily to ensure Kopu received more generous parliamentary funding.
-Mana Wahine became significant when, in 1999, the governing National Party found itself reliant on Mana Wahine's support (along with that of various former New Zealand First MPs).
-National, left with a precarious majority when its coalition with New Zealand First collapsed, needed as much support as it could find, and managed to obtain Kopu's backing.
+As a party leader rather than an independent, Kopu was eligible for an additional $80,000 in funding.
+Mana Wahine became significant when, in 1999, the governing National Party was with a precarious majority when its coalition with New Zealand First collapsed.
+National needed as much support as it could find, and managed to obtain Kopu's backing along with that of several former New Zealand First MPs.

 In the 1999 election, Kopu stood as her party's candidate in the Waiariki electorate.
 Eleven other Mana Wahine candidates also stood.
-The party had also intended to submit a party list, but Kopu failed to submit it before the deadline - stating herself that she missed the deadline by mere minutes.
-This eliminated the possibility of Kopu remaining in parliament as a list MP – she would need to win her electorate race in order to keep her seat.
+The party had also intended to submit a party list, but Kopu failed to submit it before the deadline – stating herself that she missed the deadline by mere minutes.
+This eliminated the possibility of Kopu remaining in parliament as a list MP – she would need to win her electorate race in order to remain in parliament.
 In the election, however, Kopu won only 1.7% of the vote in Waiariki, placing sixth.
-Moreover, the national vote for Mana Wahine candidates indicated that Kopu would not have been returned as a list MP in any case.
-Kopu lost her parliamentary seat.
+Moreover, Mana Wahine candidates only won 1,082 votes nationwide, nowhere near enough for Kopu to be returned as a list MP in any case.
+Following this loss, she left politics permanently, and the party was dissolved in 2001.